Bilgin's Blog

 In the Second Battle of Diu in 1538, the Ottoman Empire was severely defeated and it was the last confrontation of Turks and Portuguese in Indian Ocean.

-Deprived of huge tax income from the "silk route", the Ottoman Empire started to tumble and lose power.
+Deprived of huge tax income from the silk route, the Ottoman Empire started to tumble and lose power.

-Copyright 2009 by Bilgin Esme
+Bilgin Esme